Call for Presenters

-Join us at the upcoming Technology and Distance Learning Symposium (TDLS), taking place on March 1-2 at the Fremont Adult and Continuing Education.
+Join us at the upcoming Technology and Digital Learning Symposium (TDLS), taking place on March 7-8 at the Long Beach School for Adults and online.
 We invite you to submit a presentation proposal for this exciting event.

 Share your expertise, best practices, and engaging strategies, or facilitate discussions within the Category Strands listed below.
 TDLS is all about collaboration and capacity building within the adult educator community.

-The deadline for TDLS Call for Proposals will be Monday, December 4th.
+The deadline for TDLS Call for Presenters will be Monday, December 2nd.

-Additionally, we've made changes to our fees to ensure accessibility for everyone.
-Detailed fee information will be available soon in our registration materials.
-Stay updated on our website, and feel free to reach out with any questions or feedback at support@otan.us.
+Stay up-to-date on our website, and feel free to reach out with any questions or feedback at support@otan.us or check out our contact page.

 (75 character maximum)